Ulysses S. Grant ~ April 27, 1822 - July 23, 1885

 The log cabin Grant built with the help of his father-in-law's slaves in 1856 can be found on the property of "Grant's Farm" in Missouri.
 A tram ride through the wildlife refuge (owned by the Busch family) will take you past it.

-It was nicknamed "Hardscrabble" and it was a bit too rough for Julia Grant and the Grants moved back to her family home of White Haven in St. Louis.
+It was nicknamed "Hardscrabble" and it was a bit too rough for Julia Grant so the Grants moved back to her family home of White Haven in St. Louis.

 A park ranger gave us a tour.